-In traditional cataract surgery, the eye surgeon uses a hand-held metal or diamond blade to create an incision in the area where the sclera meets the cornea.
-The goal in creating this incision is to go a partial depth vertically, then go horizontally in the cornea about 2.5 mm and then enter into the eye.
-Then the surgeon can break up and remove the cataract, which is located right behind the pupil.
+In conventional cataract surgery, the surgeon uses a hand-held instrument with a metal or diamond blade to create an incision in the area where the cornea meets the sclera.
+This incision allows the surgeon to gain access to the interior of the eye to break up and remove the cataract, which is a clouding of the eye's natural lens that is located right behind the pupil.

 The goal is to create an incision with a specific location, depth and length in all planes, and with the OCT image and a femtosecond laser, it can be performed exactly without the variable of surgeon experience.

 This is important not only for accuracy but also for increasing the likelihood that the incision will be self-sealing at the end of the procedure, which reduces the risk of infection.

 The eye's natural lens is surrounded by a very thin, clear capsule.
 In cataract surgery, the front portion of the capsule is removed in a step called an anterior capsulotomy.
 This enable the surgeon to gain direct access to the cloudy lens (cataract).